Chet Atkins: Childhood and early life

 Stories have been told about the very young Chet who, when a friend or relative would come to visit and play guitar, crowded the musician and put his ear so close to the instrument that it became difficult for the visitor to play.

 Atkins became an accomplished guitarist while he was in high school.
-He used the restroom in the school to practice because it had good acoustics.
+He used the restroom in the school to practice, because it had good acoustics.
 His first guitar had a nail for a nut and was so bowed that only the first few frets could be used.
-He later purchased a semi-acoustic electric guitar and amp, but he had to travel many miles to find an electrical outlet, since his home didn't have electricity.
+He later purchased a semi-acoustic electric guitar and amplifier, but he had to travel many miles to find an electrical outlet, since his home didn't have electricity.

 Later in life, he lightheartedly gave himself (along with John Knowles, Tommy Emmanuel, Steve Wariner, and Jerry Reed) the honorary degree CGP ("Certified Guitar Player").

 In 2011, his daughter Merle Atkins Russell bestowed the CGP degree on his longtime sideman Paul Yandell.
 She then declared no more CGPs would be allowed by the Atkins estate.

 His half-brother Jim was a successful guitarist who worked with the Les Paul Trio in New York.

 Atkins did not have a strong style of his own until 1939 when (while still living in Georgia) he heard Merle Travis picking over WLW radio.
 This early influence dramatically shaped his unique playing style.
 Whereas Travis used his index finger on his right hand for the melody and his thumb for the bass notes, Atkins expanded his right-hand style to include picking with his first three fingers, with the thumb on bass.
+He also listened closely to the single-string playing of George Barnes and Les Paul.

 Chet Atkins was an amateur radio general class licensee.
 Formerly using the call sign WA4CZD, he obtained the vanity call sign W4CGP in 1998 to include the CGP designation, which supposedly stood for "Certified Guitar Picker".
 He was a member of the American Radio Relay League.